 The Nigeria government by its very nature is combating terrorism is filled with high level of insincerity and the will to render good governance to the country.
-Most of the government officials thinks of themselves and family first not the nation, even after huge monetary allocations the military has not been able to win the fight against-terrorism as Boko-Haram will kidnapped in Dapchi, Yobe state dealing a blow to the propaganda of the military of destroying them.
+Most of the government officials thinks of themselves and family first not the nation, even after huge monetary allocations the military has not been able to win the fight against-terrorism as Boko-Haram still kidnapped in Dapchi, Yobe state dealing a blow to the propaganda of the military of destroying them.
 The government official has seen the terrorism as a means of siphoning monies from the government.
-It has government officials losing their position under Preader MuhammaduBuhari.
-The Secretary to the Government of the Federation (Section and the government) to the immediate past President Good-luck Jonathan (BOKOM) and mules in the government to allow them carry on taking money from the government is one of terrorism.
+It has government officials losing their position under President Muhammadu Buhari.
+The Secretary to the Government of the Federation (SGF) was relieved of this post.
+According to the immediate past President Good-luck Jonathan 'BOKO-Haram has mules in the government' to allow them carry on taking money from the government in the name of terrorism.
 When incorrigible people are elected into office nothing good will come out of the leadership and by implication no services will be render to the public.